roberthead/ruby_on_rails_tutorial/README.md

     rails generate devise:install

-Devise generates certain messages that need to appear on the page, so we'll make the necessary space for them on our pages.
-Open `/app/views/layouts/application.html.erb`, add these lines inside the body of the page, and save the file.
+During sign up, log in, and other times, devise generates certain messages that need to appear on the page, so we'll make the necessary space for them on our pages.
+Open `app/views/layouts/application.html.erb`, add these lines inside the body of the page, and save the file.

     <div class="notice"><%= notice %></div>
     <div class="alert"><%= alert %></div>